FlorinAndrei/ansible-home/README.md

 sudo reboot
 ```

-On the server, check `README-server.md`.
+On the server, execute `README-server.md` before continuing here.

-The remaining Ansible invocations assume Ansible is running locally.
+The Ansible invocations assume Ansible is running locally.

 Server: